cse110-fa21-group16/cse110-fa21-group16/README.md

 Finally, whenever users decide to delete recipes, they can do so.
 As a user updates a page, there is a button at the **bottom center** saying "delete".
 Clicking on this button allows the user to remove the recipe that they created.
 However, there is a delete confirmation just to make sure the user really wants to delete the recipe.

 # Features
+In addition to the CRUD functionality, below is a list of additional features that make Zest truly unique
+- Search and filtering
+- Favoriting recipes
+- Ingredient unit conversions
+- Recipe draft saving